codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-react-native-app.md

 {{< tab header="New Expo project" >}}
 {{<markdown>}}
 If you are new to mobile development, the easiest way to get started is with Expo.
 Expo is a set of tools built around React Native and, while it has many features, the most relevant feature for us right now is that it can get you writing a React Native app within minutes.
 You will only need a recent version of Node.js and a phone or emulator.
+The following steps must be completed on your local machine before pushing the repository to Codemagic for building and publishing to the stores:

 1. If necessary, install [Node LTS](https://nodejs.org/en/download/).